lammps/lammps/doc/src/Build_extras.rst

       .. code-block:: bash

          $ make yes-molecule
+         $ make yes-kspace
          $ make yes-user-selm
          $ make machine

-      While optional many examples also use the USER-VTK package, which can be included using ``make yes-user-vtk``.
+      While optional, many examples also use the USER-VTK package, which can be included using ``make yes-user-vtk``.

-      Note for shared linkage mode, libselm.so must be found by LAMMPS during execution, which in linux may require setting the LD_LIBRARY_PATH environment variable to the location of the library libselm.so.

       More information can be found at http://mango-selm.org